rubenerd/rubenerd.com/content/post/2017/python-path-for-ansible.markdown

 date: "2017-03-21T10:28:00+10:00"
 abstract: "The other elephant in the room when used with FreeBSD"
 ---
-Last week I talked about using Ansible for FreeBSD automation, but forgot to address the other elephant in the room: Ansible can't find Python on FreeBSD hosts.
+Last week I talked about [using Ansible for FreeBSD automation], but forgot to address the other elephant in the room: Ansible can't find Python on FreeBSD hosts.

 ### The problem

-Belying its Linux heritage, Ansible defaults to the following Python path:
+As per its Linux heritage, Ansible defaults to the following Python path:

     /usr/bin/python